Suillus brevipes: Similar species

 Several Suillus species which grow under pines could be confused with S. brevipes.
 S. granulatus has a longer stipe, and distinct raised granules on the stipe.
 S. brevipes is differentiated from S. albidipes by not having a cottony roll of velar tissue (derived from a partial veil) at the margin when young.
 S. pallidiceps is by distinguished its pale yellow cap color; and S. albivelatus has a veil.
 S. pungens has a characteristic pungent odor, compared to the mild smell of S. brevipes, and like S. granulatus, has glandular dots on the stipe.
-Boletus flaviporus is also similar.
+Aureoboletus flaviporus is also similar.

 Molecular phylogenetic analyses of ribosomal DNA sequences shows that the most closely related species to S. brevipes include S. luteus, S. pseudobrevipes, and S. weaverae.